mskhc/dev1/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

 * Admission webhooks can intercept resources used by critical cluster add-ons, such as CoreDNS, network plugins, or storage plugins.
-These add-ons may be required to schedule or successfully run the pods for a particular admission webhook on the cluster, creating a deadlock if the webhook is configured to intercept them.
+These add-ons may be required to schedule or successfully run the pods for a particular admission webhook on the cluster.
+This can cause a deadlock if both the webhook and critical add-on is unavailable at the same time.

-  It is recommended to exclude cluster infrastructure namespaces from webhooks, including kube-system, any namespaces used by CNI plugins, etc.
+  You may wish to exclude cluster infrastructure namespaces from webhooks, or make sure that the webhook does not depend on the particular add-on that it acts on.
+For exmaple, running a webhook as a host-networked pod ensures that it does not depend on a networking plugin.

   If you want to ensure protection for an core add-on / or its namespace, [ValidatingAdmissionPolicies](/docs/reference/access-authn-authz/validating-admission-policy/)